-JAWS (Job Access With Speech) is one of the most used screen readers.
+JAWS (Job Access With Speech) is one of the most-used desktop screen readers.
 Therefore it's very important to ensure its compatibility with your websites.
-Due to its heavy weight, JAWS is a rather clumsy companion while developing, but it's absolutely crucial to fire it up every now and then to ensure accessibility.
+Due to its heavy weight, JAWS is a rather clumsy companion while developing, but it's absolutely crucial to fire it up every now and then for counterchecking accessibility on desktop.

 JAWS is a quite heavy piece of software that installs itself deeply into the Windows operating system.
 To keep your existing Windows clean, it is a good idea to install JAWS inside a virtual machine (VM), see Windows operating system.

 As JAWS is commercial software with its price, it can be checked out using its free demo version, allowing you to run it for 40 minutes.

 Start JAWS using its icon on the desktop.